randomtable/ChimeraOS/README.md

 #### How to use this image?

-The simplest way to use this image is pulling it from Docker Hub, using the script "tor-relay-starter.bat"
+The simplest way to use this image is pulling it from Docker Hub, using the script "tor-middle-relay-starter.bat"

 The script will pull the image, create a container for it and run immediatly a Relay.

 The full script:

-docker pull alessandrofiori/tor-relay
+docker pull alessandrofiori/tor-non-exit-relay

-docker create alessandrofiori/tor-relay:latest
+docker create alessandrofiori/tor-non-exit-relay:latest

-docker run alessandrofiori/tor-relay:latest
+docker run alessandrofiori/tor-non-exit-relay:latest

-#### You can also use the Dockerfile to build your own image.
+#### You can also use the Dockerfile to build your own image (you can see the configuration is essentially a Tor Relay configuration with command for uncomment the line "ExitRelay 0".

 # Section 2: Tor-World (ChimeraOS)